hugsonale/prodflow-devops/README.md

 Key objectives include:

-Automating cloud infrastructure using Infrastructure as Code (Terraform)
+- Automating cloud infrastructure using Infrastructure as Code (Terraform)

-Building a reliable CI/CD pipeline for continuous delivery
+- Building a reliable CI/CD pipeline for continuous delivery

-Deploying and managing applications on Kubernetes (EKS)
+- Deploying and managing applications on Kubernetes (EKS)

-Ensuring scalability, security, monitoring, and zero-downtime deployments
+- Ensuring scalability, security, monitoring, and zero-downtime deployments

-Applying industry best practices used in production environments
+- Applying industry best practices used in production environments

 By the end of the project, the platform is capable of handling real-world workloads with minimal manual intervention.

 🛠️ Technology Stack

  Cloud & Infrastructure

-AWS – VPC, EC2, EKS, IAM, ECR, S3
+- AWS – VPC, EC2, EKS, IAM, ECR, S3

-Terraform – Infrastructure provisioning and management
+- Terraform – Infrastructure provisioning and management

 CI/CD

-GitHub Actions – Automated build, test, scan, and deployment pipelines
+-GitHub Actions – Automated build, test, scan, and deployment pipelines

-Git & GitHub – Version control and collaboration
+- Git & GitHub – Version control and collaboration

 Containers & Orchestration